How to Start JEE Preparation? IIT JEE Preparation Strategy, Study Plan

 Chapter-7 : Managing JEE and Board Exams Preparation

-Many students who are in class 12 also gets worried about managing JEE preparation and Board exams together.
+Many students who are in class 12 also get worried about managing JEE preparation and Board exams together.

 Here's how to manage JEE preparation along with board exams.

 - Make the best use of your school time to study for your school board exams.
-The unit tests and pre-boards (half yearly exams) are good time to check your preparation level of boards.
+The unit tests, assessments and pre-boards are a good time to check your preparation level of boards.

 - JEE syllabus covers all your class 12th concepts and topics of Physics, Chemistry and Maths.
 You will be well prepared for board exams when you prepare for JEE.